CenturionLC/Malaria-analysis/README.md

 More fine-grained and precise data analysis output can be found by making use of the scripts in the tools folder.

+If you wish to reproduce the number of False Postives and False Negatives, simply run the precision.py inside the tools folder after running the main.py script.